benzouye/framework/README.md

 To define the each print behavior, you will need to :

 * create a PHP file in the template directory named like this print.{item\_name}.{print\_alias}.php

-# TODO

-Implement read-only states to avoid editing item with a certain state (Etat).